oliviadavis593/DemoGrocer/README.md

 - `make seed-staff` syncs demo cashier, department manager, and store manager accounts and records their credentials under `.out/staff_credentials.json`.
 - `make simulate` runs one simulator cycle, appending sell-down, returns, shrink, expiry, receiving, and analysis flag events to `out/events.jsonl` while persisting everything to `out/foodflow.db`.
 - `make simulate-start` launches the background scheduler for continuous simulation until you stop it.
+- `make integration-sync` authenticates with Odoo using the new integration service and logs a summary of on-hand inventory fetched during the cycle.
 - `make labels-demo` renders sample product labels to PDF under `out/labels`.
 - `make web` starts the FastAPI reporting server so `/health` returns 200 once the app is ready.